hydrogen-css/hydrogen/README.md

 ### Compression

-Hydrogen uses custom scripting to scan your code for `data-h2` attributes and then custom builds a CSS stylesheet that contains only Hydrogen's base and the attributes you've used.
+Hydrogen uses custom scripting to scan your code for `data-h2` attributes and then builds a CSS stylesheet that contains only Hydrogen's base and the attributes you've used.
 No bloat.
 No duplication.
 This means that the library in production is extremely small while allowing it to provide a robust set of features and support complex customization.

 ### Utilities